PoggitTestPlugins/easyui/README.md

 ### General rules

-All the closures passed to EasyUI classes must declare a variable of the class Player as first and only argument, except for the CustomForm submit listener, which also requires FormResponse as second parameter.
+All the closures passed to Jaxk\EasyUI classes must declare a variable of the class Player as first and only argument, except for the CustomForm submit listener, which also requires FormResponse as second parameter.

 ### SimpleForm